wombleton/gitlaw-nz/acts/V/Valuers Act 1948.md

 #### Disciplinary powers of the Board

-##### 31 Removal of name from register if registered valuer guilty of indictable offence or grave misconduct
+##### 31 Removal of name from register if registered valuer guilty of offence or grave misconduct

 *   (1) The Board may cause the name of any registered valuer to be removed from the register if it is satisfied, after inquiry as hereinafter provided, but not otherwise,---

-    *   (a) that he has been guilty of such improper conduct as renders him in the opinion of the Board unfit to be registered under this Act, or has been convicted (either before or after his registration) of an indictable offence punishable by imprisonment for a term of 2 years or upwards:
+    *   (a) that he has been guilty of such improper conduct as renders him in the opinion of the Board unfit to be registered under this Act, or has been convicted (either before or after his registration) of an offence punishable by imprisonment for a term of 2 years or upwards:

     *   (b) that he has been convicted (either before or after his registration) of an offence which tends to dishonour him in the public estimation: